smt970913/ConMED-RL/README.md

 #### Web Application (`web_application_demo.py`)

-A `Flask`-based web application that provides an intuitive interface for clinical decision-making.
+A `Flask`-based web application (now only for demonstration) that provides an intuitive interface for clinical decision-making process.

 **Application Features:**